making new year resolutions and five steps to accomplish them

 Step 5.
 Celebrate when you’ve been successful at your New Year Resolutions.
 (Bear Fruit)

-When the end date arrives and you’ve met your New Year resolutions, praise God that He grew fruit through you.
+When the end date arrives, and you’ve met your New Year resolutions, praise God that He grew fruit through you.
 Celebrating is an excellent way to practice praising God for the good things that happen in life.
 Place a strawberry sticker on the chart and dance.
 Achieving a goal is no tiny feet.
 Consequently, the more we celebrate, the more eager we will be to set the next goal!

 The final step when making new year resolutions is to celebrate your achievements.

-When making new year’s resolutions, the final step is celebrating your achievements.
+When making New Year’s resolutions, the final step is celebrating your achievements.

 More on How to Grow the Fruit of the Spirit